• Skip to main content

 Traveling in Colorado, Bundy allegedly killed a woman in Pitkin County.
 He was arrested and jailed in 1977.
 He escaped from the courthouse during case proceedings in the summer of 1977 and was on the loose for about a week.

 Now jailed in Glenwood Springs, in December of that year, he executed an elaborate and successful plan to escape from the jail, this time remaining free for over two months.
-This made two escapes in Colorado, in a span of 6 months.
+This made two escapes in Colorado, in 6 months.

 Kidnapping and Murder of Adolph Coors III